-BabyLove was rated best for baby high chairs, after earning five-star reviews for overall customer satisfaction and in several other categories.
+IKEA was rated best for baby high chairs, after earning five-star reviews for overall customer satisfaction and in all other categories.

 Here are the best brands in Australia for baby high chairs, as rated by parents in Canstar Blue’s inaugural review:

-BabyLove topped our ratings of baby high chairs, achieving five-star reviews for comfort and support, flexibility, design and overall satisfaction.
-Runner-up IKEA was also rated five stars for durability and quality, as well as for value for money, but landed on four stars overall, followed by Kmart.
-Big W rounded up the scores on three stars overall.
+IKEA topped our ratings of baby high chairs, achieving five-star reviews for comfort and support, flexibility, durability, design, value for money, and overall satisfaction.
+Runner-up Kmart was rated four stars overall, while Big W rounded up the scores on three stars for overall customer satisfaction.

 Besides flatpack furniture and Swedish meatballs, IKEA is also known for serving a decent selection of baby furniture to keep bubs and parents happy at home, including cots, cribs and kids’ beds.
 For high chairs, the budget retailer stocks several models, most of which come with rounded edges, a safety belt and a wide, stable base.
 Prices start from $20 for the ANTILOP high chair with safety belt and reach up to $238 for the GRÅVAL junior high chair with tray and birch (pictured).